sopier/djangobook-Updated-to-1.8/third-edition/chapter_13.rst

 The following checklist includes settings that:

-- must be set properly for Django to provide the expected level of security;
+* must be set properly for Django to provide the expected level of security;
-- are expected to be different in each environment;
+* are expected to be different in each environment;
-- enable optional security features;
+* enable optional security features;
-- enable performance optimizations;
+* enable performance optimizations; and
-- provide error reporting.
+* provide error reporting.

 Many of these settings are sensitive and should be treated as confidential.
 If you're releasing the source code for your project, a common practice is to